pgtipping/Synthalyst/memory-bank/progress.md

   - Email logs monitoring with filtering and statistics
   - User management with role updates
   - Newsletter subscriber management with filtering and tags
+  - Contact submissions management with proper API integration
+  - Communications page with unified view of all communication channels
   - Responsive layout with mobile support
   - Sidebar navigation for easy access to different sections
   - Proper sidebar toggle controls for mobile devices